Picky Eater Nutrition: A Food-First, Gut & Nervous System Approach

 Progress with complex picky eaters is often gradual, but small wins really do add up over time.
 A calm mealtime, a tiny addition of a nutrient-rich food, or a small reduction in ultra-processed foods is meaningful progress.

-By focusing on a food-first approach that supports gut health, nervous system regulation, and nutrient-dense foods while minimizing ultra-processed foods, you are setting your child up for lifelong healthy eating habits and better overall wellbeing.
+By focusing on a food-first approach that supports gut health, nervous system regulation, and adding in nutrient-dense foods while minimizing ultra-processed foods, you are setting your child up for lifelong healthy eating habits and better overall wellbeing.